|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Curtiss in Buffalo, New York.
 Constructors Number 18678.
 Originally intended for the Royal Air Force (RAF) with serial number ET803 but never delivered.
 Delivered to the U. S. Army Air Force (USAAF) as P-40E-1 Warhawk serial number 41-36157.
 Disassembled and shipped overseas to Australia and reassembled.

-Assigned to the 5th Air Force, 49th Fighter Group, 9th Squadron "The Flying Knights".
+Assigned to the 5th Air Force, 49th Fighter Group (49th FG), 9th Fighter Squadron (9th FS) "The Flying Knights".
 Squadron Number 70.
 No known nose art or nickname.

 On June 18, 1943 took off from Dobodura Airfield piloted by 1st Lt.
 Ben Duke and suffered a take off accident and crashed.
 Duke was killed in the crash.